marczaku/201-algorithms-data-structures/algodata-206-pathfinding/README.md

 Avoid other actors on the way.

 ## 3.3.5 Reevaluate
-Recalculate the path in regular intervals or when the actor notices that it is stuck (maybe, he got pushed down or missed a jump)
+Recalculate the path in regular intervals, when the environment changes or when the actor notices that it is stuck (maybe, he got pushed down or missed a jump)